pyusb/pyusb/docs/tutorial.rst

 The first two lines import PyUSB package modules. ``usb.core`` is the main module, and ``usb.util`` contains utility functions.
-The next command searches our device and returns an instance object if it is found.
+The next command searches for our device and returns an instance object if it is found.
 If not, ``None`` is returned.
 After, we set the configuration to use.
 Note that no argument indicating what configuration we want was supplied.
 As you will see, many PyUSB functions have defaults for most common devices.
 In this case, the configuration set is the first one found.

 Then, we look for the endpoint we are interested.
-We search it inside the first interface we have.
+We search for it inside the first interface we have.
 After finding the endpoint, we send the data to it.

 If we know the endpoint address in advance, we could just call the ``write`` function from the device object::